The Truth about Mixing Hydrogen Peroxide and Vinegar to Make a Disinfectant

 When 5% of vinegar was tested against some antibiotic-resistant bacteria and common human pathogens, it was ineffective as a home disinfectant.

-Another study that used 6% acetic acid found that it is effective enough to kill Mycobacterium tuberculosis.
-It further found that 10% of acetic acid is enough to kill resistant mycobacteria.
+Another study that used 6% acetic acid found that it is effective enough to eliminate Mycobacterium tuberculosis.
+It further found that 10% of acetic acid is enough to eliminate resistant mycobacteria.
 Because of this research, it is assumed that 6% to 10% vinegar may be an effective biocide.
 For now, research is still ongoing to prove this.

 Household vinegar usually contains 4% to 8% acidity.
 You have to let it sit for at least 10 minutes to work as a disinfectant.
 The downside of this is that household vinegar usually has a strong smell and could be tough to breathe in.
 When it comes to its effectiveness, household vinegar can kill off basic microorganisms.
 When used on its own, it has low cleaning effectiveness.